davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/06-6-exercises.md

 > List all the subgroup relationships that exist among the following eight groups.

-Assuming $ℚ$ refers to the ratoinal numbers under addition.
-Assuming $ℚ⁺$ refers to the rational numbers under multiplication (not related to the other groups).
+Assuming $ℚ$ refers to the rational numbers under addition.
+Ignoring $ℚ⁺$ since this is not a group (likely an error in the book).

 $$
 \begin{gather}